 Tax Reform · Legislation · Q1 2026

-Eight simultaneous changes to corporate tax, dividend taxation, stamp duty, and personal income tax — effective 1 January 2026.
+Eight changes to corporate tax, dividend taxation, stamp duty, and personal income tax, all effective 1 January 2026.
 Every structure built under the old framework needs reviewing.

-On 31 December 2025, Cyprus published amending tax laws that reshaped eight areas of its framework simultaneously.
-This was not a single-point adjustment — it was a coordinated overhaul.
-Below is a structured guide to every change, what it replaces, and what it means for Cyprus structures going forward.
+On 31 December 2025, Cyprus published amending tax laws that reshaped eight areas of its framework at once.
+This was not a single-point adjustment.
+It was a coordinated overhaul.
+What follows covers every change, what it replaces, and what it means for Cyprus structures.

 Cyprus has raised its corporate income tax rate from 12.5% to 15%, effective 1 January 2026.
 The change aligns Cyprus with the OECD Pillar Two global minimum tax standard, which establishes 15% as the floor for large multinational groups.